rahulkrishy/CPT_C/README.md

 ## Stay Tuned for More Updates! 🚀🔥

-This repository is continuously evolving, with more content, tasks, and exercises coming soon. <br>
-Stay tuned for updates, Until then keep practicing.
+I'm continuously adding new content, tasks, and exercises to this repository.
+If you have any feedback or suggestions to improve it, feel free to share your thoughts.
+Stay tuned for updates, and until then, keep practicing.
 Greets!